 Whilst staying in Hoi An for 5 weeks, Rachel Francesca and her wife decided to take action on the litter issue that they’d seen plaguing so many beautiful spots across Southeast Asia.
 They got involved with Hoi An Kayak Tours who organise a three-hour kayak expedition along Hoi An River where around 10 volunteers each week pick up trash as they kayak.
 They collect 25+ huge sacks of plastic from the river every week!

-Inspired by the kayak clean, Rachel took the initiative to chat to chat with her favourite restaurant, The Fisherman Vegan Restaurant on An Bang Beach about organising a beach clean.
+Inspired by the kayak clean, Rachel took the initiative to chat with her favourite restaurant, The Fisherman Vegan Restaurant on An Bang Beach about organising a beach clean.
 They joined forces to coordinate a regular clean-up event on this popular stretch of sand.

 Clean Ups Initiatives Across Southeast Asia You Can Join!